osg-htc/user-school-2018/docs/materials/day1/part1-ex3-jobs.md

 username@learn $ dc -e '6 7 * p'
 ```

-We would put the following into the submit file:
+We would put the following into the submit file, putting the `arguments` statement in quotes, since it contains single quotes:

 ``` file
 executable = /usr/bin/dc